ARMmbed/mbed-os-5-docs/docs/contributing/config_system.md

 ### Configuration data in libraries

-Each mbed library can have an optional `mbed_lib.json` file located in the root folder of the library that defines its configuration.
+Each Mbed library can have an optional `mbed_lib.json` file located in the root folder of the library that defines its configuration.
 For a library called `mylib`, the configuration file can look like this:

 ```
 {